 up to the desired precision dictated by the chosen convergence criterion.
-In Eq.~(\ref{eq:spectrum1}), $\mathbf{z}_i=(\delta x_i,\delta p_i)$ denotes the $i$-th deviation (tangent) vector, initially normalized to unity, and $\lambda_0=0$.
+In Eq.~(\ref{eq:spectrum1}), $\mathbf{z}_i=(\delta x_i,\delta p_i)$ denotes the $i$-th deviation (tangent) vector, initially normalised to unity, and $\lambda_0=0$.

+The largest Lyapunov exponent is only the leading member of the Lyapunov spectrum.
+While $\lambda_{\max}$ controls the fastest infinitesimal separation between nearby trajectories, the subleading positive exponents quantify additional unstable directions in tangent space \citep{ISHIDA20065035,ZHOU2020109981}.
+Equivalently, the sum of the first $k$ exponents gives the exponential growth rate of an infinitesimal $k$-dimensional volume element.
+Therefore, two systems with comparable $\lambda_{\max}$ may still differ substantially in the dimensionality and isotropy of their instability.
+This distinction is particularly relevant for Hamiltonian systems with mixed phase space, where local stretching, transport across phase space, and finite-time trapping near regular structures need not be controlled by a single exponent.

-Using the Lyapunov exponent as a metric of chaos to investigate its scaling in the continuum limit of the $N-$body problem (i.e. $N\to\infty$ with asymptotically vanishing individual particle mass), leads to puzzling findings.
-For a given model, determined by a potential density pair supported by an equilibrium phase-space distribution $f$, single particle trajectories, reasonably independently of their specific energies, resemble more and more their parent realizations in the smooth potential of the continuum model, while their maximal Lyapunov exponents depend weakly on the number of simulation particles $N$.
+Using the largest Lyapunov exponent as a metric of chaos to investigate its scaling in the continuum limit of the $N-$body problem (i.e. $N\to\infty$ with asymptotically vanishing individual particle mass), leads to puzzling findings.
+For a given model, determined by a potential density pair supported by an equilibrium phase-space distribution, $f$, single particle trajectories, largely independent of their specific energies, will increasingly resemble their parent realisations in the smooth potential of the continuum model, while their largest Lyapunov exponents depend weakly on the number of simulation particles, $N$.

-\cite{2001PhRvE..64e6209K} using frozen $N$-body experiments (i.e. test particles propagated through the potential generated by a distribution of $N$ fixed particles sampling a given density profile), concluded that chaos associated with discreteness effects in the $N$-body problem should be viewed very differently from the chaos associated with a bulk, possibly nonintegrable, potential.
-More recently \cite{2019MNRAS.489.5876D} studying test orbits in live direct $N$-body simulations with $N$ up to ${\approx} 10^5$ reached similar conclusions.
-In particular (see their figs. 7 and 12) the weak scaling of orbital chaoticity with the number of degrees of freedom (i.e. number of particles at fixed normalization) has a different trend for different energies.
+\cite{2001PhRvE..64e6209K} carried out frozen $N$-body experiments (i.e. test particles propagated through the potential generated by a distribution of $N$ fixed particles sampling a given density profile) and concluded that chaos associated with discreteness effects in the $N$-body problem should be viewed very differently from the chaos associated with a bulk, possibly non-integrable, potential.
+More recently, \cite{2019MNRAS.489.5876D} studying test orbits in live direct $N$-body simulations with $N$ up to ${\approx} 10^5$ reached similar conclusions.
+In particular (see their Figs. 7 and 12) the weak scaling of orbital chaoticity with the number of degrees of freedom (i.e. number of particles at a fixed normalisation) has a different trend for different energies.